Do Rabbits Eat Roses?

 The fence should be at least 2 feet high and extend about 6 inches below ground to prevent rabbits from digging under it.

-Alternatively, you could use commercial rabbit repellents available at garden centers, or make homemade repellents from ingredients like garlic and chili powder.
+Alternatively, you could use commercial rabbit repellents available at garden centers or make homemade repellents from ingredients like garlic and chili powder.

 Do Rabbits Like To Eat Rose Petals?